-- e.
-On January 1, 2020, SFDA implemented its regulation number SFDA.FD 2483 issued in 2018 banning the use of Partially Hydrogenated Oils in all food products imported or locally produced due to health concerns. - f.
-On October 1, 2020, SFDA implemented its Technical Regulations number SFDA.FD 2233/2018 or GSO 2233/2018) "Nutritional Data Requirements for Food Products' Card" or the Nutritional Fact Label, also known as the "Back of Pack" nutritional facts panel. - g.
-With enforcement beginning on October 1, 2019, SFDA.FD 56/2018 "Declaration of Allergens on Food Establishments Menu's Selling Away-From-Home Foods" requires food establishments to provide allergy warnings on menus of foods they service to customers. - h.
-On January 1, 2019, SFDA implemented its SFDA.FD 20:2018, which mandates the food service sector to display caloric information on menus of prepared foods.
-SFDA says the requirement is needed to increase consumers' awareness of nutritional information of the food they consume so they can make healthier consumption decisions. - i.
+- 7. On January 1, 2020, SFDA implemented its regulation number SFDA.FD 2483 issued in 2018 banning the use of partially hydrogenated oils in all food products imported or locally produced due to health concerns. - 8.
+In force since October 1, 2019, SFDA.FD 56/2018 "Declaration of Allergens on Food Establishments Menu's Selling Away-From-Home Foods" requires food establishments to provide allergy warnings on menus of foods they serve to customers. - 9.
+On January 1, 2019, SFDA implemented SFDA.FD 20:2018, which mandates the food service sector to display caloric information on menus of prepared foods.
+SFDA says the requirement is needed to increase consumers' awareness of nutritional information of the food they consume so they can make healthier consumption decisions. - 10.
 SFDA.FD 2362/2018 "Technical Requirements of Bread Production" sets the maximum level of salt in domestically produced bread at 1 gram per 100 grams of produced bread.
 The regulation was implemented on June 12, 2019.
 SFDA stated that the new sodium limit in bread aims at harmonizing its legislations with the requirements of the World Health Organization (WHO), which aims to reduce the consumption of salt used in food products.

 SFDA collaborates with other Saudi government ministries and agencies to achieve its food safety and healthy food goals.
 On December 1, 2019, the Saudi General Authority of Zakat and Tax (GAZT) started collecting a 50 percent selective tax on sugary drinks in the local market.
 GAZT defined sugary drinks as any product in which any source of sugar or other sweeteners is added, to be taken as a drink, whether ready for drinking, or in the form of a liquid concentrate, powder, gel, extract, or any form that can be converted into a drink.

 In June 2017, the Kingdom started to levy a 100 percent tax on energy drinks and cigarettes and 50 percent tax on carbonated drinks.
-GAZT is a government agency in Saudi Arabia responsible for the assessment and collection of Zakat and taxes including VAT.
+GAZT is a government agency in Saudi Arabia responsible for the assessment and collection of Zakat and taxes including, VAT.
 Zakat is one of the five pillars of Islam and an obligatory charitable contribution.
 It is collected from all Muslims who meet certain criteria of wealth to help the needy.